-John Ringling and Mr. Kohl were business partners.
-John Ringling wanted the griffins in front of his Side Show box office and they were there for years.
-At John Ringling’s death, Mr. Kohl took them back and moved them to the Kohl home on Lac La Belle, Oconomowoc.
+Following John Ringling’s death in 1936, Charles Kohl Sr. took the griffins back and moved them to the Kohl home on Lac La Belle, Oconomowoc.
 The griffins can be seen flanking the front entrance of the Kohl mansion in the photo on the left.
 When Mrs. Kohl died, they were moved to the front of Draper Hall, a hotel on Lake Road owned by the Kohls seen in the photo to the right.
 This old inn (reputed to be the site of the composition, “After the Ball”) later became Villa St. Ann, a Catholic home for elderly women.
 When the home moved to Racine, the property was sold for future condominiums.

-Hearing about the future sale of the griffins and other artifacts of the Villa, the Library Director, Josephine Machus, the Library Board, staff and other friends of the Library felt that the griffins should remain in the community and what better place than to guard the treasures of the Library?
-At the auction of the Villa artifacts in 1967, Andrew Zafis, Library Board President at that time, spent the day at the auction in order to procure the griffins for the Library with gift funds from Mrs. Boalen Rowles, of Michigan.
+Hearing about the future sale of the griffins and other artifacts of the Villa, the library director, Josephine Machus, the library board, staff and other friends of the Library felt that the griffins should remain in the community and what better place than to guard the treasures of the Library?
+At the auction of the Villa artifacts in 1967, Andrew Zafis, library board president at that time, spent the day at the auction in order to procure the griffins for the Library with gift funds from Mrs. Boalen Rowles, of Michigan.
 When other bidders for the griffins heard that the Library wished to purchase them for the community, they dropped out of the bidding and many offered money for the Library purchase.

-In 1987, the Library moved to its new location on South Street with the griffins continuing to serve as guardians.
-For the collection.
+In 1987, the Library moved to its new location on South Street, with the griffins continuing to serve as guardians for the collection.
 After standing many years in the front of the new building, the griffins began to deteriorate again.
 After consulting again with Frank Boesel of Milwaukee, it was decided that if the griffins were again restored, they should not be exposed to the winter weather.
 Mr. Boesel suggested having molds made of the originals and the reproductions made up of a material that could withstand the changing weather.
 This would allow the original griffins a place of honor inside the lobby.

-In the fall of 2000, the Scherffius Fund granted a portion of the money needed for the repair and maintenance of the Griffins.
+In the fall of 2000, the Scherffius Fund granted a portion of the money needed for the repair and maintenance of the griffins.
 The City of Oconomowoc Utility Committee contributed additional funds to help cover expenditures.